facebook/react-native/ReactWindows/Readme.md

 ## Prerequisites

-Assuming you have [Visual Studio 2015 Enterprise](\\products\PUBLIC\Products\Developers) installed, you will also need to have Windows 10 SDK installed.
+Assuming you have [Visual Studio Community 2015](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) installed, you will also need to have Windows 10 SDK installed.

 Clone this repo onto your local machine.
 ```